MrDydymaxx/ChatBot/README.md

 The contact's name is the name of your contact
 ##### Number of unread messages
 Each to a contact sends you a message, the number of unread messages will be incremented by one until you click on this contact
+### Message box
+The message box is the location where you can see your conversation with the current contact
+##### Header
+The header of the message box is where you can see the picture and the name of who you are talking to, to identify him
+##### Received messages
+Messages sent by the current contact
+##### Sent messages
+Messages that you sent to the current contact